Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability

 \subsection{Bayesian Inference}

 We adopt a Bayesian approach to inference, which is particularly suitable for model-based causal inference and appears to be a natural and appealing inferential approach to make comparisons between SI/SIL and LSI on the same ground.
-The Bayesian perspective appears to be particularly appropriate for addressing problems of causal inference because it treats the uncertainty in the missing potential outcomes in the same way that it treats the uncertainty in the unknown parameters.
+The Bayesian perspective is particularly appropriate for addressing problems of causal inference because it treats the uncertainty in the missing potential outcomes in the same way that it treats the uncertainty in the unknown parameters.
 A Bayesian approach explicitly deals with the different sources of uncertainty, treating them separately.
 Also in a Bayesian framework, we can be formally clear about the role played by the treatment assignment mechanism and the complications that raise in drawing inference for sequential treatments under LSI \cite[][]{Rubin:1978, ImbensRubin:1997}.
 From a Bayesian perspective, all inferences are based on the posterior distribution of the causal estimands, defined as functions of observed and unobserved potential outcomes, or sometimes as functions of model parameters \citep{Rubin:1978}.
 Because with proper prior distributions, posterior distributions are always proper, from a Bayesian perspective, there is no conceptual difference between fully and partially identified parameters \cite[][]{Gustafson:2010}.
 In Bayesian inference, the key difference between fully and partially identified parameters concerns their limiting distribution: as the sample size goes to infinity the support of the marginal posterior distribution of a fully identified parameter converges to a single value, whereas the support of the marginal posterior distribution of a partially identified parameter converges to the identification region, which is a set with cardinality smaller than the cardinality of the corresponding prior support, but larger than one \cite[][]{Gustafson:2010}.